MarkoVukotic/BudgetApp/README.md

-<h1>A budgeting app with more functionalities that I need but could not find in the other apps</h1>
+<p>A budgeting app with more functionalities that I need but could not find in the other apps</p>